nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.9.
 Add a Tag to a Task : `tag`

+For when you want to differentiate your tasks by categories.<br>
 Adds a tag or multiple tags to an existing task. <br>
 Format: `tag INDEX TAG...`